jasongrimes/fretboardfoundation/_chapters/020-chords/020-caged.md

 the problem can be solved almost magically by simply adjusting the elbow until the position is more comfortable.

 **Keep the fretting wrist at a neutral angle.**

+Among other benefits,
-This prevents tendons from rubbing which can cause carpal tunnel syndrome, among other advantages.
+this prevents tendons from rubbing, which can cause inflammation and injuries like carpal tunnel syndrome.

-This can be made easier by adjusting the elbow, as already described, and by tilting the guitar neck upward.
+Keeping the wrist at a neutral angle can be made easier by adjusting the elbow, as already described, and by tilting the guitar neck upward.
 A strap with a suede backing can help hold the guitar tilted in a comfortable fretting position.